Fish and Wildlife Service, Interior.

 A. Endangered Species

-The applicant requests a permit authorizing the culling of excess Arabian oryx (Oryx leucoryx) from the captive herd maintained at their facility, to enhance the species' propagation and survival.
+The applicant requests a renewal of a permit to import blood and swab samples from the Galapagos tortoise (Geochelone nigra), from three locations in the Galapagos Islands, Ecuador, for scientific research.
 This notification covers activities to be conducted by the applicant over a 5-year period.

 B. Endangered Marine Mammals and Marine Mammals

-The applicant requests a permit for authorization to conduct aerial and boat surveys of northern sea otters (Enhydra lutris kenyoni) in Kamishak Bay of Cook Inlet.
-This notification covers activities to be conducted by the applicant over a 5-year period.
+The applicant requests a permit to photograph and film Southern sea otters (Enhydra lutris nereis) along the coast of California, for the purpose of commercial educational photography.
+This notification covers activities to be conducted by the applicant over a 1-year period.